Cornbread Salad is a wonderful old fashioned recipe that you need in your life!

 No siree…it surely isn’t that.

-~whispers~ if you saved any bacon grease from your bacon, pour in one teaspoon but don’t tell anyone because they’ll react as if you’d told them you didn’t like mayonnaise!
-I’m not going to put this in the recipe so only the folks who read this part of the post will know this little secret ingredient – shhhh.
+If you saved any bacon grease from your bacon, pour in one teaspoon but don’t tell anyone because they’ll react as if you’d told them you didn’t like mayonnaise!
+I’m not going to put this in the recipe so only the folks who read this part of the post will know this little secret ingredient.

-Make sure you taste of the bacon to see if it is still good because it’s been sitting around for like…five minutes now…and it never hurts to test bacon.
+Make sure you taste some of the bacon to see if it is still good because it’s been sitting around for like…five minutes now…and it never hurts to test bacon 😉

 - 1 cup diced onions

 - 1 cup diced tomatoes

 - 15 ounce can whole kernel corn drained